Coronavirus: New Zealand records first death in 3 months | DW | 04.09.2020

 New Zealand on Friday registered its first coronavirus death since May 24.
 The COVID-19 death toll in the country now stands at 23.

-"The man in his 50s was part of the August Auckland cluster and died earlier today at Middlemore Hospital," the health department said in a statement.
+"The man in his 50s was part of the August Auckland cluster and died earlier today at Middlemore Hospital," the health ministry said in a statement.

+"I acknowledge the anxiety New Zealanders may be feeling about today's news, both in the wider community and also for the family and whanau (relatives) grieving over this death," said Ashley Bloomfield, chief executive at the ministry.

+"Our thoughts are with his family and community at this time of loss and grief."